Ensures human research is conducted ethically and responsibly.

 g) For labwork, this human research ethics approval covers all students or staff named in the lab group, to carry out the common and defined research activities, for the designated approval period.

 2.4.
-Externally approved human research ethics
+Registering an externally approved human research ethics:

 a) Where an RMIT staff member or student has an external approval for a research project the relevant RMIT HREC or CHEAN will be notified.